But while Marilyn’s tragic life ended at 36, JonBenet Ramsey never even saw her 7th birthday. And no one calls her death a suicide.

 “JonBenét: Inside the Ramsey Murder Investigation,” the first major look behind the scenes of the JonBenét case, was published in 2000.
 It’s recommended as a gut-real accounting of the investigation from the perspective of a detective who gave thousands of hours, and ultimately his health, to the quest for an answer.
 Detective Steve Thomas’s opinionated account does not claim objectivity, though to us it rang true and valuable.
 The litigious John Ramsey sued Thomas (a case settled in 2002) over the book’s conclusion: that the Ramseys failed to cooperate with authorities to hide the fact that Patsy Ramsey had killed her daughter accidentally.

 Earlier, in 1999, Lawrence Shiller had published and widely sold “Perfect Murder, Perfect Town.”
 A respected journalist’s work, it nonetheless lacks the insider feel of some of the other accounts.
+(It really makes a very interesting sound dull and confusing.)

 Even earlier in 1998, Dr. Cyril Wecht, a true crime expert trained in both medicine and law, weighed in with a careful analysis of, especially, autopsy results, in “Who Killed JonBenét Ramsey?”
 Wecht’s perspectives on high-profile cases are perennially interesting and worth considering.

-John Ramsey offered two books from the family’s perspective: they were persecuted from the start, compounding the intense pain of their loss (“The Death of Innocence,” 2000, and “The Other Side of Suffering,” 2012).
+John Ramsey offered two books from the family’s perspective: that they were persecuted from the start, compounding the intense pain of their loss (“The Death of Innocence,” 2000, and “The Other Side of Suffering,” 2012).
 Analysts wishing to consider “both sides” of the story may wish to read one or both accounts.
 We at M.O.M. believe in multiple perspectives on any mystery, and thus review all materials.
-The Ramsey’s account is especially poignant in regard to the unseemly–at times downright brutal and disgusting–behavior of media outlets in sensationalizing the tragic event, and the family must have felt a cruel salt was being rubbed into open wounds.
+The Ramsey’s account is especially poignant in regard to the unseemly–at times downright brutal and disgusting–behavior of media outlets in sensationalizing the tragic event.
+The family must have felt a cruel salt was being rubbed into open wounds.
 They correct as many sensational media misstatements are they can, but go beyond that in aggressive criticism of almost everyone who ever criticized them.

 Interesting books, but we harbor some skepticism– the spin appears as the product of much legal and public relations counseling.
 Where the Ramsey’s version of the facts conflicts with law enforcement, we generally find the official account of authorities more credible.

 “Foreign Faction: Who Really Kidnapped JonBenét?” was the 2012 product of Detective A. James Kolar’s intimate review of the crime, for the Boulder DA’s office, years after the fact.
-One of the most contemporary treatments of the case, it may be the one to read above all others.
+One of the more contemporary treatments of the case, it may be the one to read above all others.
 The attention to detail impresses–Kolar had access to voluminous files and organizes the presentation well across some 500 pages.
 In the end, Kolar became as skeptical as the vast majority of lawmen of the “intruder” theory, which he considers a stretch, and hints at various scenarios of what might have happened inside the home that night, now decades ago.

 The 2016 anniversary of the child’s death has spawned new books.
 “Once Upon a December: Inside the Death Investigation of America’s Most Famous Beauty Queen” by David Kennedy, and “We Have Your Daughter: The Unsolved Murder of JonBenét Ramsey Twenty Years Later,” by Paula Woodward who long reigned in local, Denver TV as a star on-screen reporter.
 We have not at this time been able to review these materials–at our next update of the JonBenét case we will offer a view as to the value of these works.